Residence Hall Application

 Print the PDF version of the form, fill it out at your leisure and mail it or bring it to us.
 Requires Adobe Acrobat reader.

 Following are the "Terms and Conditions" governing application for, assignment to, and occupancy of the residence halls at Eastern Arizona College.
 The College reserves the right to deny campus housing, change room assignments, or remove a student from campus housing if it is felt to be in the best interest of the student and/or the College.
+A student must be 18 by 45th day of semester to live in an on-campus residence hall.

 The 370 spaces in Campus Housing are at a premium especially during Fall Semester.
 There is typically a waiting list for the Traditional Halls in the Fall and, at times, both semesters for Residence Towers.
 Assignments are made in the following order of priority: